drywitte/IDD-Fa19-Lab3/README.md

 The relationship is logarithmic for the FSP and photosensitive resistor.
 As a stimulus increases, resistance changes in an increasingly less responsive manner.
 The relationship can be seen in the graph below from the adafruit website.
 ![resistor graph](force___flex_resistanceforce.jpg)

-For the softpot the resistance is linear, as you depress the wiper in different locations the resistance adjusts at a constant rate.
+For the softpot and the flex sensor, the relationship between resistance and stimulus is linear.
+On the soft pot as you depress the wiper in different locations and on the flex sensor when you bend it additional degrees, the resistance adjusts at a constant rate.

 ### 2. Accelerometer